ASU-RAS598-2025-S-Team08/RAS598-2025-S-Team08.github.io/docs/outputs.md

 ---

-## Navigation Accuracy – Patrol Zone Coverage
+## Navigation Accuracy – Patrol Zone Coverage Graph

 Shows how many patrol zones were successfully visited compared to the expected mission plan.